 On Christmas Day, 1724, William Trent died suddenly from a “fit of apoplexy,” or what we might call today a stroke.
 At the time of his death, Trent was between the ages of 58 and 69.
 His widow was 33, and her son, William Trent, Jr., was 9.
 Where he is buried is also unknown.

-In March of 1737, three African slaves were arrested in Trenton for poisoning; among the possible victims: William Trent!!
-The were found guilty and hanged.
+In March of 1737, three enslaved Africans were arrested in Trenton for poisoning; among the possible victims: William Trent!!
+They were found guilty and hanged.
 Was William Trent really murdered, or was his sudden death later used by these men as “proof” of the efficacy of their poison?